How Does a Hot Water Tempering Valve Work?

-Tempering valves control the temperature of the water that comes out of your taps so that it doesn’t exceed 50ºC.
-They are attached to both the hot water and cold water lines, and work by mixing the hot and cold water using a temperature monitor which expands and contracts in order to keep the temperature at 50ºC.
+Tempering valves control the temperature of the water that comes out of your taps so that it doesn’t exceed 50°C. They are attached to both the hot water and cold water lines, mixing the hot and cold water.
+A temperature monitor expands and contracts to maintain the perfect balance.

 Do you need a Tempering Valve on Continuous Flow?

-Thermostatic mixing valves also control the temperature of the water coming out of your taps.
-The difference is that thermostatic mixing valves (TMVs) respond more quickly to pressure and temperature variations.
-TMVs are mandated in places such as nursing homes, child care centres and schools where the outlet temperature has to be 45 degrees.
+Thermostatic mixing valves (TMVs) respond more quickly to pressure and temperature variations.
+TMVs are mandated in places such as nursing homes, child care centres and schools where the outlet temperature has to be a lower 45°C.

-A terminator valve or mildred valve is installed on an indoor hot water system.
+A terminator valve, or mildred valve, is installed on an indoor hot water system.
 It automatically turns off the water supply to the hot water heater if it starts to leak.
-It’s an Australian Standard and if you don’t have one the damage that results from a leaking hot water system is not covered by insurance.
-So you need a terminator valve if you have an indoor hot water heater.
+It’s an Australian Standard any damage caused without one may not be covered by insurance.

-Another valve used with your hot water system and other appliances is the pressure limiting valve.
+Another familiar part is the pressure limiting valve.
 The inlet water pressure for hot water heaters is set at a maximum of 500kPa, so if your water pressure goes over this, you need to put in a pressure limiting valve.